 Chang realised a big career change would mean hitting the books.
 However, like many adult learners, he wasn’t in a position to quit his job and study full-time.
 Flexibility was the key, so he opted for the CareerFoundry online bootcamp, where he was free to keep his own schedule.
 Through one-to-one support from his CareerFoundry mentor and the active student community, Chang soon realised that he wasn’t alone, and this eased his transition into a brand new industry.

 “This course opened another door for me to get into the tech industry.
 The most useful part of the course was the interaction with my mentor; this gave me lots of hands-on experience and stories about the industry.
 The Slack community also helps a lot!
-Not just the Career Advisors who give us lots of tips in terms of job hunting, opportunities, resume, etc. but also other students who help each other with portfolios and sharing interview experiences.”
+Not just the career specialists who give us lots of tips in terms of job hunting, opportunities, resume, etc. but also other students who help each other with portfolios and sharing interview experiences.”

 As for the course itself, Chang especially valued the chance to get hands-on experience.
 Whilst studying UX design with CareerFoundry, students focus just as much on practical work as they do on theory – which means putting their new skills to work as soon as they acquire them.
 For budding UX designer Chang, working on real-world projects and seeing the end results was one of the most satisfying aspects of the entire experience.